New York Academy of Sciences: History

-Early Academy members played prominent roles in the establishment of New York University in 1831 and the American Museum of Natural History in 1869, and the New York Botanical Garden.
+However, by 1932, membership had declined to 317 members.
+Eunice Thomas Miner, a research assistant at the American Museum of Natural History, took on a leadership role in the organization and conducted a series of membership drives and events to increase participation.
+She served as the executive director from 1935 to 1967 and was credited with reviving the organization, including increasing membership to 26,000 members.
+She also successfully solicited the donation of a new headquarters for the organization in 1948.

-The academy's programs and publications have contributed to scientific discussions and progress over its history, including: in 1876, publishing one of the first studies on environmental pollution; conducting the first-of-its-kind scientific survey and publication The Scientific Survey of Puerto Rico and the Virgin Islands, from 1907 to 1934; holding the first conference and publication of key papers on antibiotics in 1945–46; hosting a conference and publishing key papers on the cardiovascular effects of smoking in 1960 and on the effects of asbestos on human health in 1964–65; founding the Women in Science Committee in 1977; convening the world's first major scientific conference on AIDS in 1983–1984; and an early conference on SARS in 2003.
+The academy's programs and publications have contributed to scientific discussions and progress over its history, including: in 1876, publishing one of the first studies on environmental pollution; conducting scientific survey and publication The Scientific Survey of Puerto Rico and the Virgin Islands, from 1907 to 1934; holding the first conference and publication of papers on antibiotics in 1945–46; hosting a conference and publishing papers on the cardiovascular effects of smoking in 1960 and on the effects of asbestos on human health in 1964–65; founding the Women in Science Committee in 1977; convening the world's first major scientific conference on AIDS in 1983–1984; and an early conference on SARS in 2003.

-More recent activities have included: annual meetings on machine learning; programs designed to reduce time and costs of Alzheimer's research; programs on the development of the brain from before birth through early childhood; convening the inaugural Summit on Science Enablement for the (United Nations) Sustainable Development Goals in 2017; and convening climate scientists and city planners, industry experts, policymakers, and representatives of NGOs for a conference marking the 10th anniversary of a partnership between the New York City Panel on Climate Change, the City of New York, and Annals of the New York Academy of Sciences.
+More recent activities have included annual meetings on machine learning, Alzheimer's research, early childhood, and sustainability initiatives.
 The journal published three volumes (in 2010, 2015, and 2019) of scientific studies on climate change in NYC.

-Like most scientific organizations in early 2020, the academy turned resources to programming related to the COVID-19 pandemic, producing over 35 programs on the science of SARS-CoV-2, developments in vaccines and therapies, and lessons on how to prepare for future outbreaks.
+During the COVID-19 pandemic, the academy produced programming on SARS-CoV-2, vaccines and therapies, and lessons on how to prepare for future outbreaks.

-The Academy moved to a new facility on the 8th floor of the United States Realty Building (115 Broadway) in May 2023.
-The new facility is roughly six blocks south of the Academy's original home near Barclay and Broadway.
+In May 2023, the Academy moved to a new facility on the 8th floor of the United States Realty Building (115 Broadway).